Google to change privacy policy after investigation by UK data watchdog

-PARIS (Reuters) - Search engine Google (GOOGL.O) has agreed to better inform users about how it handles their personal information after an investigation by Britain’s data protection regulator found its privacy policy was too vague.
+PARIS, Jan 30 (Reuters) - Search engine Google has agreed to better inform users about how it handles their personal information after an investigation by Britain’s data protection regulator found its privacy policy was too vague.

 The Information Commissioner’s Office said in a statement that it required Google to sign a “formal undertaking” that it would make the changes by June 30 and take further steps in the next two years.